cldellow/datasette-ui-extras/README.md

 ```

 You can also add `?_dux_edit=1` to the URL of a row page to get the edit view.

+Your database will be put into WAL mode, the one true mode.

 ### Extensibility